 For Vette lovers in search of that perfect antique Corvette, but particularly that beautiful black Vette they have always dreamed of… we have consolidated our inventory of black Corvettes onto this page below.
 If you don’t see the perfect Vette you are looking for, remember to call 814-937-4941.

-24,500 original miles, automatic, oyster leather interior, power steering, power brakes, tilt-telescopic steering column, sport mirrors, alloy wheels, AM/FM/Cassette player, A/C, original valve covers, original
+350 engine, 24,500 original miles, automatic transmission, oyster leather interior, power steering, power brakes, tilt and telescopic steering column, sport mirrors, alloy wheels, AM/FM/Cassette player,

 Numbers matching, L48/350 engine, automatic transmission, 21,900 original miles, smoke gray leather interior, rally wheels, power steering, power brakes, power windows, tilt and telescopic steering

-Numbers matching, 350/LT-1 engine, four speed manual transmission, 63,000 miles on dash, dark red interior, AM/FM/MP3 radio, power brakes, frame off restoration, L88 hood, Hooker
+Numbers matching, 350/LT-1 engine, four speed manual transmission, 63,000 miles on dash, dark red interior, AM/FM/MP3 radio, power brakes, frame off restoration, Hooker Header side

 Numbers matching, 54,000 miles on dash, automatic, dark red interior, power steering, power brakes, power windows, A/C, tilt and tele steering column, rally wheels, AM/FM